bgcarlisle/Numbat/README.md

 ### What Numbat does

 Numbat is a piece of software designed for managing the extraction of large volumes of data from primary sources among multiple users, and then reconciling the differences between them.
-It is designed for use in meta-analytic projects in an academic context.
+It is designed for use in systematic review projects in an academic context.

 The following are the intended uses of Numbat.